florianv/snoop/README.md

 # Snoop [![Build status][travis-image]][travis-url] [![Version][version-image]][version-url] [![License][license-image]][license-url]

+**:warning: This tool is currently broken as Rapportive recently changed their API so the trick is not available anymore.**

 Snoop finds informations about an email address owner such as its name, social profiles, images and jobs.

 ## Installation